-We have presented schedulability analysis for sporadic parallel task systems under GEDF scheduling.
+We have presented schedulability analysis for sporadic parallel task systems under GEPPF scheduling.
 The proposed analysis shows that such systems can be efficiently supported on multiprocessors with bounded response times.
-In experiments presented herein, our analysis is proved to provide good performance w.r.t. both schedulability and response time bounds.
-In future work, it would be interesting to investigate more practical parallel task models where data communicate among segments within a parallel task.
-Moreover, allowing more general parallel execution patterns such as cycles could be a significant improvement.
+In experiments presented herein, our analysis is proved to provide good performance with respect to both schedulability and response time bounds.
+In future work, it would be interesting to investigate more practical parallel task models where data is communicated among segments within a parallel task.
+Moreover, allowing more general parallel execution patterns such as cycles would expand the applicability of our results.